biomedia-mira/stochastic_segmentation_networks/README.md

 ### BraTS 2017
-Clone this repository and `cd` into the directory.
+To run this code clone this repository and `cd` into the directory.
-Install the necessary requirements:
+Install the necessary requirements on your environment of choice:

     pip install requirements.txt